-Albania, the Republic of North Macedonia, Montenegro, Serbia and Turkey are candidate countries.
+Albania, Moldova, the Republic of North Macedonia, Montenegro, Serbia, Turkey and Ukraine are candidate countries.

 Negotiations are held with each candidate country to determine their ability to apply EU legislation (acquis) and examine their possible request for transition periods.
 In order to conduct the accession negotiations, EU legislation and standards are divided into 35 chapters which are negotiated one by one.
 DG Environment is assisting the countries particularly in preparing to comply with the environmental component of chapter 27.

 An underlying principle of the negotiations is that countries have to fully transpose and implement the EU legislation by the time of accession.
 Transitional measures can be granted essentially for investment-heavy directives, provided that the measures are limited in time and scope and do not create distortion of competition for the EU single market.
 These are mainly in the field of waste, water, industrial pollution and air quality.
-No transitional periods are granted to horizontal legislation (Environmental Impact Assessment, Access to information etc.), nature legislation or framework legislation (waste framework legislation, water framework legislation etc.).
+No transitional periods are granted to horizontal legislation (Environmental Impact Assessment, Access to information etc.) and nature legislation.
 Transition periods are only granted on the basis of detailed justification of the needs, and on realistic implementation plans specifying the steps that will be taken to ensure full compliance with the target legislation by the end of the transition period.

 Montenegro submitted the application for EU membership in December 2008.
 The candidate status was granted on 17 December 2010.
 The opening of accession negotiations took place in June 2012.
-Following the screening process, Montenegro needs to fulfil an opening benchmark before accession negotiations for Chapter 27 -Environment can be opened.
+The accession negotiations for Chapter 27 - Environment were opened on 10 December 2018.